grimmlabs/BarPepScripts/README.md

 ## general

-**input directory**: path to the directory containing all fastq files.
+**input_directory**: Path to the directory containing all fastq files.
+The basename (no file extension) of each input file is used throughout this pipeline; therefore, it is best to use clear and descriptive file names.

-**annotation file**: path to a tab-separated look-up table containing barcode sequences and associated names.
+**annotation_file**: Path to a tab-separated look-up table containing barcode sequences and associated names.
 Please adhere to the structure of example_data/seq_annotation.txt.
 Required for barcode analysis.
 Set to False if not required.

-**output directory**: path to the desired output directory.
+**output_directory**: Path to the desired output directory.

-**reverse complement output**: dictates wether the found barcodes are put out as reverse complement, necessary for correct assignment using the barcode annotation table.
+**reverse_complement_output**: Dictates whether the found barcodes are put out as reverse complement, necessary for correct assignment using the barcode annotation table.

 ## cutadapt options

-**flanks**: dictates the flanking sequences within the reads used to detect the barcode/peptide.
+**flanks**: The flanking sequences within the reads used to detect the barcode/peptide.
 Always in the format NNN...NNN, where NNN are the flanking nucleotides downstream and upstream of the barcode/peptide.
-The length of each flank is up to you, but 8 to 12 bp are recommended.
+The length of each flank is up to you, but 8 to 12 bp is recommended.
+The flanking sequences need to be in the same orientation as the reads are.

-**error rate**: the allowed error rate for flanking region detection directly used by cutadapt.
+**error_rate**: Allowed error rate for flanking region detection directly used by cutadapt.

-**cutadapt cores**: the number of cores assigned to cutadapt for flank detection.
-Set to 0 for auto detection of maximum cores.
-If you do that, do not set the snakemake --cores argument too high.
+**cutadapt_cores**: Number of cores assigned to cutadapt for flank detection.
+Set to 0 for auto-detection of maximum cores.
+Careful, when using 0 together with snakemake --cores all.

-**barcode length min**: minimal length of barcode/peptide that is accepted.
+**barcode_length_min**: Minimal length of barcode/peptide that is accepted.

-**barcode length max**: maximum length of barcode/peptide that is accepted.
+**barcode_length_max**: Maximum length of barcode/peptide that is accepted.

 ## barcode analysis

 **barcode_analysis**: Flag whether barcode analysis is performed.
+Barcode analysis needs an annotation file.

 **tissue_annotation**: Required tab-separated file, containing metadata on each input fastq file.
-Please use the scheme below. **The Sample should contain the basename of the input file without path or file extensions!**
+The weight variable is used for normalising each tissue and thus calculating Bαβ.
+Traditionally, the weight variable represents vg/dg measurements of every tissue, but can be replaced by a value of choice.
+Please use the scheme below or the tissue_annotation file from the example data. **The Sample should contain the basename of the input file without path or file extensions!**

 | Sample   | SampleType| Animal     |Tissue        | weight_variable|
 |----------|-----------|------------|--------------|----------------|